The prevalence of small world networks explained by modeling the competing dynamics of local signaling events in geometric networks: Results

 \subsubsection{Inhibitory inputs into $v_j$}

-We extend the framework to include inhibitory inputs from $v_i$ in the following intuitive way: Given a 'winning' vertex $v_i$ $H_j[v^*_i] \leadsto v_j$ in the sense that the signal from $v_i$ is the first to reach $v_j$ after the refractory period of $v_j$ ends, $v_j$ signals an output in turn if the input from $v_i$ was excitatory or does not produce an output but becomes refractory nonetheless if the input from $v_i$ was inhibitory.
+We can extend the framework to include inhibitory inputs from $v_i$ in the following intuitive way: Given a 'winning' vertex $v_i$ $H_j[v^*_i] \leadsto v_j$, $v_j$ generates an output signal in turn if the input from $v_i$ was excitatory or does not produce an output but becomes refractory nonetheless if the input from $v_i$ was inhibitory.